 So, what kind of costs should you expect if you need to repair your DJI Inspire or fix up your Mavic Pro?

 The most common out-of-warranty repair costs so you can have a little better idea of what kind of costs you can expect.
 Please note that these are DJI part prices; your local dealer may sell for a different price.
 Also, if you have DJI Care Refresh, these prices should be significantly reduced or eliminated.

 If you are a business owner using a UAV for videography or photography in your business, you will need UAV insurance.
-Due to Transport Canada regulations, this can be a complex issue to navigate, but we are here to help.
+Transport Canada regulations can be a complex issue to navigate, but we are here to help.
+Whether you are looking for on-demand insurance in Canada for occasional UAV flights or searching for a robust commercial drone operation policy, we are here to help.

 Should you need crash replacement insurance, you may want to consider manufacturer-based coverage options such as the DJI Care Refresh program.
 Still, we provide you with the best liability coverage for recreational and commercial use insurance.

 What Is Drones Insurance?